Bzemke/front-end-development-course-assignments/Assignment5/ReadMe.md

 # Assignment 5
-In this assignment we are going to work on decendant selectors and some of the newer CSS properties we have learned.
+In this assignment we are going to work on descendant selectors and some of the newer CSS properties we have learned.
 You'll do all of your work inside of the /styles/main.css file

 ## Part 1 - Main Layout